 It can providing enough aeration for a healthy lawn, and effectively removing young moss and old thatch with minimal effort, and as little damage to your lawn as possible.

-How to Use a Lawn Dethatchers or Lawn Scarifier
+How to Use a Lawn Dethatcher and Lawn Scarifier

 Irrigation, lawnmowers, and fertiliser are all key to keeping our lawns looking lush and healthy, but our Australian climate demands a little more care and attention than those typical tools.

 Lawn dethatchers are key to that maintenance, but it’s crucial to know how and, more importantly, when, to use them:

 Using a Dethatcher to Remove Thatch

-Machine dethatchers are the most effective types of dethatcher, able to quickly work through large lawns much faster than rakes or hand tools, but any dethatcher uses the same basic method:
+Machine dethatchers are the most effective types of dethatcher, able to quickly work through large lawns much faster than thatching rakes or other hand tools, but any dethatcher uses the same basic method: